unhm-programming-team/project-ideas/project-ideas.md

 # AI
 - Discord Bot Additions.
 - A Discord Bot Feature to generate random game ideas.
+(Done!)
 - A Discord Bot Feature to generate computer science or programming facts.
 - Getting access to GPT 3 through OpenAI and making an amazing conversation bot.
 # Blender